roselleautoservices/roselleautoservices.github.io/content/gallery/index.md

 ---
-title: Roselle Auto Services - Photo Gallery 2
+title: Roselle Auto Services - Photo Gallery
+slogan: Roselle Auto Services Gallery
+permalink: /gallery/
+published: false
 layout: gallery
-published: false
 description: You will find different images of pre to post accidental repairs that our company has to offer.
 We specialize in making your car look brand new.
-# tags: Photo gallery, Roselle shop photos
-slogan: Roselle Auto Services Gallery
 ---
 <div class="section gallery">
 	<div class="am-container" id="am-container">